-One of the benefits of a professional services automation (PSA) tool is its ability to break down silos that exist in your organization.
-The right PSA tool will provide easy access to all of the information and features various team members need, from a single pane of glass.
+One of the benefits of a professional services automation (PSA) tool is its ability to break down silos in your organization.
+The right PSA tool will provide easy access to all the information and features various team members need from a single pane of glass.
 Of course, there’s more to operating a managed services provider (MSP) business than the functionality a PSA tool often provides.
 It may make sense to integrate PSA with other software to improve efficiency, productivity, and accuracy, especially since your team can continue to access everything they need from one dashboard.

 Fundamental PSA Tool Integrations

 There are a few PSA tool integrations that are common in many MSPs’ implementations:

 Remote monitoring and management (RMM) allows you to monitor the status of your clients’ networks, servers, computers, mobile devices, and peripherals and troubleshoot and repair them remotely.
 Integration with a PSA tool allows MSPs to take care of many client needs automatically, increasing efficiency.

 Customer relationship management (CRM) integration with your PSA tool can give your sales team insights into opportunities with existing clients.
 It can also inform them of project costs, margins, and available resources so they can more accurately quote and estimate project timelines.

 PSA tool integration with accounting software will provide insights into the revenue and profitability of the services you provide, as well as a clearer picture of the overall health of your business.

 Beyond fundamental integrations, you may find benefits in integrating other tools, applications, and services with your PSA tool, such as:

 - Quote management and estimation: Quote management tools streamline checking with distributors on product availability and pricing and creating quotes or proposals.
 PSA integration shares information on deals you’ve won so parts can be ordered and work scheduled.